FridaWikell/python-snake/README.md

 ## Technologies Used

+The code language used were Python, CSS, and HTML.
+The main code is written in Python.
+The repository is created at [GitHub](https://github.com/), the code is written in VS Code and it is deployed at [Heroku](https://dashboard.heroku.com/apps).

 Detail what technologies you used.
 So what code languages, what frameworks, libraries, what software did you use to develop the site - Balsamic for your wireframes, Figma for a mockup?

 ## Deployment